-You may figure a credit for qualified education expenses, in excess of \$250, you paid during 2009 if received a receipt from the school
+You may figure a credit for qualified education expenses, in excess of \$250, you paid during 2010 if the receipt you received from your student's school, if applicable.

-- you were the parent or legal guardian of a full-time student who was under the age of 21 at the close of the school year, - you and your student were Illinois residents when you paid the expenses, and - your student attended kindergarten (at a school that also has a first grade) through twelfth grade at a public or nonpublic school in Illinois during 2009.
+- you were the parent or legal guardian of a full-time student who was under the age of 21 at the close of the school year, - you and your student were Illinois residents when you paid the expenses, and - your student attended kindergarten (at a school that also has a first grade) through twelfth grade at a public or nonpublic school in Illinois during 2010.